ess-dive-community/essdive-model-data-archiving-guidelines/instructions.md

 ---
 ### 2. Deciding how to bundle files

-The decision tree below provides suggestions for which files to archive, and when to submit data to a pbulic archive using the following considerations:
+The decision tree below provides suggestions for which files to archive, and when to submit data to a public archive using the following considerations:
 - Repository storage limitations
 - Authorship
 - Downstream value